The Federation supports forest education through several initiatives.

-The FBCWA has supported education through scholarships since 2001.
-Initially there was only one scholarship for $500 but starting 2014, the Federation awarded two scholarships, one for $2000 and another for $1000.
+The FBCWA has supported education through scholarships since 2001 by awarding two scholarships, one for $2000 and another for $1000 each year.
 Students related to a woodlot licensee and/or private forest land owner or students sponsored by a woodlot licensee attending post secondary education including the trades, preferably in a natural resource related area of study, are eligible for these awards.

 Woodlot licences are often located close to communities and schools and play host to fieldtrips for students of all ages – from elementary school to post secondary – providing educational opportunities in an outdoor classroom.

 An educational “walk in the woods” can include lessons in things as simple as identifying tree species and counting tree rings and as complex as managing watersheds and wildlife habitat in a sustainable working forest.

 To learn more about woodlot fieldtrips check out our video

 ‘Walk in the Woods’ at a BC Woodlot